dreadlearner/tex/readme.md

 - make the setup process nice: script to put notes and exercises file in the right place, only structure file in this repo, this repo as submodule of each class

-- the counter is broken right now if you don't pass `singlecounter` as an option to `structure`
+- allow counters to index within whatever other counter